CariusLars/ar_flutter_plugin/cloudAnchorSetup.md

        * Go to the Google API Console [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) page.
        * Add required information like a product name and support email address.
        * Click Add Scope.
-       * On the dialog that appears, select the ``ÀRCore Cloud Anchor API```scopes and any additional ones your project uses.
+       * On the dialog that appears, select the ```ARCore Cloud Anchor API```scopes and any additional ones your project uses.
 Sensitive scopes display a lock icon next to the API name.
 (To select scopes for registration, you need to enable the API, like Drive or Gmail, from APIs & Services > API Library.
 You must select all scopes used by the project.)
        * Finish the remaining steps of the OAuth consent screen setup.
    * Enable keyless authentication in the Android part of your Flutter app (if you use the sample app of this plugin as a starting point, these steps are already done; the following steps are based on the [Android Cloud Anchors Developer Guide](https://developers.google.com/ar/develop/java/cloud-anchors/developer-guide-android?hl=en)):
      * Add the dependency ```implementation 'com.google.android.gms:play-services-auth:16+'``` to the ```build.gradle``` file